 Simple VCA

-It’s a nice first DIY VCA that you can build in very short time, with very few, off-the-shelf, components.
+It’s a great first DIY VCA project: you can build it in a very short time using just a handful of common, off‑the‑shelf components.

 4 HP Front panel

-This VCA can act as a variable volume, variable amplifier, mixer…
+This VCA can function as a variable volume control, a variable amplifier, a mixer, and more.

 Triangle signal, modulated in amplitude by a triangle CV